 - Not knowing how much to charge

-The very last mistake that can affect blogger is not knowing how much to charge.
-When you use the service of influencer marketplace, you already know the budget rate of the brand but what will you do if they reach out to you for collaboration?
+The last mistake that can affect bloggers is not knowing how much to charge.
+When you use the service of influencer marketplace, you already know the budget rate of the brand, but what will you do if they reach out to you for collaboration?

-Brand outreach to blogger do not specify how much they are willing to spend, it is now let for you to decide the amount to charge per sponsored post.
-You can determine the fee by looking at the number of unique visitors per month, domain authority, brand worth, and so on.
-Most blogger charge $100 per sponsored post as a beginner and increase their fee as their blog traffic increases.
+Brand outreach to blogger does not specify how much they are willing to spend; it is now left for you to decide the amount to charge per sponsored post.
+You can determine the fee by looking at the number of unique visitors per month, domain authority, brand worth, etc. Most bloggers charge $100 per sponsored post as beginners and increase their fee as their blog traffic increases.

-If you are just starting as a blogger in influencer marketing, you should join a proven and reliable influencer marketplace to find paid campaign and product review.
+If you are just starting as a blogger in influencer marketing, you should join a proven and reliable influencer marketplace to find the paid campaign and product reviews.
 Reach out to other bloggers and become active on social media.